petershin/liferay-learn/docs/dxp/latest/en/collaboration-and-social/calendar.md

 <!-- I altered the link in LRDOCS-13096 that is in the queue.
 Once it passes, there will be no user-guide folder.
 Eric. -->

 Start by learning how to [use the Calendar widget](./calendar/using-the-calendar-widget.md) and [configure it](./calendar/calendar-widget-configuration-reference.md).
-Then, learn how to [export/import its data](./calendar/exporting-importing-calendar-data.md) and [map]
+Then, you can [export/import](./calendar/exporting-importing-calendar-data.md) the calendar data and display calendar event information by [mapping it to display page templates](./calendar/mapping-calendar-event-fields-to-display-page-templates.md) which gives you more options to use the calendar data throughout sites.

 ::::{grid} 2
 :gutter: 3 3 3 3